epanalytics/PEBIL/README_FOR_SST.md

       tools.
 Must also use `--with-sst-elements`.
   * `--with-sst-elements=/path/to/sst-elements` : To build SST-related
       instrumentation.
 Must also use `--with-sst-core`.
+  * `--disable-mpi` : To build and instrument applications without MPI (not recommended)
   * `--enable-mpicxxbind` : If using a version of MPI that calls C++ bindings.

-  * `--prefix=/path/to/install` : The default location for a PEBIL install is the PEBIL directory.
-Use this parameter to change that.
+Note that the configure expects an MPI compiler.

-It is best practice to use the same C/C++ compilers that you use to build your executable.
+It is best practice to use the same C/C++/MPI compilers that you use to build your executable.
 If there are multiple compilers in your environment or the configure script is not picking up the compilers, set them with:

   * `CC=<C compiler>` : Specify the C compiler
   * `CXX=<C++ compiler>` : Specify the C++ compiler
   * `FC=<Fortran compiler>` : Specify the fortran compiler